History of immigration to the United States: Destinations

-Prior to 1890, the individual states, rather than the federal government, regulated immigration into the United States.
+Prior to 1890, the individual states, rather than the federal government, regulated immigration to the United States.
 The Immigration Act of 1891 established a Commissioner of Immigration in the Treasury Department.
 The Canadian Agreement of 1894 extended U.S. immigration restrictions to Canadian ports.

 The Dillingham Commission was set up by Congress in 1907 to investigate the effects of immigration on the country.
 The Commission's 40-volume analysis of immigration during the previous three decades led it to conclude that the major source of immigration had shifted from Central, Northern, and Western Europeans to Southern Europeans and Russians.
 It was, however, apt to make generalizations about regional groups that were subjective and failed to differentiate between distinct cultural attributes.

 The 1910s marked the high point of Italian immigration to the United States.
 Over two million Italians immigrated in those years, with a total of 5.3 million between 1880 and 1920.
 About half returned to Italy, after working an average of five years in the U.S.

-About 1.5 million Swedes and Norwegians immigrated to the United States within this period, due to opportunity in America and poverty and religious oppression in united Sweden–Norway.
-This accounted for around 20% of the total population of the kingdom at that time.
+About 1.5 million Swedes and Norwegians immigrated to the United States within this period because of opportunity in America and poverty and religious oppression in the united Sweden–Norway.
+That accounted for around 20% of the total population of the kingdom at that time.
 They settled mainly in the Midwest, especially Minnesota and the Dakotas.
-Danes had comparably low immigration rates due to a better economy; after 1900 many Danish immigrants were Mormon converts who moved to Utah.
+Danes had comparably low immigration rates because they had a better economy, but after 1900, many Danish immigrants were Mormon converts who moved to Utah.

-Over two million Central Europeans, mainly Catholics and Jews, immigrated between 1880 and 1924.
-People of Polish ancestry are the largest Central European ancestry group in the United States after Germans.
-Immigration of Eastern Orthodox ethnic groups was much lower.
+Over two million from Central Europe, mainly Catholics and Jews, immigrated between 1880 and 1924.
+People of Polish ancestry are the largest Central European ancestry group in the United States, after the Germans.
+The immigration of Eastern Orthodox ethnic groups was much lower.

 Lebanese and Syrian immigrants started to settle in large numbers in the late 19th and early 20th centuries.
 The vast majority of the immigrants from Lebanon and Syria were Christians, but smaller numbers of Jews, Muslims, and Druze also settled.
 Many lived in New York City's Little Syria and in Boston.
-In the 1920s and 1930s, a large number of these immigrants set out West, with Detroit getting a large number of Middle Eastern immigrants, as well as many Midwestern areas where the Arabs worked as farmers.
+In the 1920s and 1930s, a large number of these immigrants set out West, with Detroit receiving a large number of Middle Eastern immigrants and many Midwestern areas had Arabs work as farmers.

 Congress passed a literacy requirement in 1917 to curb the influx of low-skilled immigrants from entering the country.

-Congress passed the Emergency Quota Act in 1921, followed by the Immigration Act of 1924, which supplanted earlier acts to effectively ban all immigration from Asia and set quotas for the Eastern Hemisphere so that no more than 2% of nationalities as represented in the 1890 census were allowed to immigrate to America.
+The Emergency Quota Act was passed in 1921, followed by the Immigration Act of 1924, which supplanted earlier acts to effectively ban all immigration from Asia and set quotas for the Eastern Hemisphere so that no more than 2% of nationalities, as represented in the 1890 census, were allowed to immigrate to America.